The Beginning of the Chisholm Trail

 Joseph McCoy, an enterprising promoter, was the first to see promise in a shorter, more direct route through Indian Territory.
 This idea included new railheads slowly moving west through Kansas Territory.
 Working a deal with the Railroad, McCoy built cattle pens and a new hotel at the railhead in Abilene, Kansas.
 He hired surveyors to mark a new route back south to Texas.

-From Jesse’s trading post, they headed almost due south to Texas to the closest practical Red River crossing along the way, later known as Red River Station.
-With a safe, easy route from Texas across Indian Territory to Abilene, now marked, McCoy distributed handbills throughout southern Texas inviting cattlemen to bring their herds to Abilene.
+From Jesse’s trading post, they headed almost due south to Texas to the closest practical Red River crossing along the way.
+That stop later became known as Red River Station.
+Considered a safer and easier route from Texas through Indian Territory, McCoy distributed handbills throughout southern Texas inviting cattlemen to bring their herds to Abilene.

-Thus, the legendary Chisholm Trail was born and in years to come a love affair with the old west and the American Cowboy would spread across our country and around the world that continues today.
+Thus, the legendary Chisholm Trail was born.
+A love affair with the old west and the American Cowboy was born.
+Around the world, that continues today.